pedros89/color-picker-iro.js-in-ionic/FirstAttempt.md

 Hello,

 The procedure shown below only if you have your app runnning but if you restart your app it will not work anymore.
-Iwill keep it just for the record
+I will keep it just for the record, read the README for the working procedure

 Just visit the page https://iro.js.org/guide.html to see this beatiful color picker